TEKCE Redefines Real Estate With Personalised Proptech Services

-MALAGA, Spain, Dec.
-18, 2024 (GLOBE NEWSWIRE) -- The global real estate industry is poised for a significant technological shift, with property technology (PropTech) investments set to reach US$37 billion by the end of this year and approach US$90 billion by 2032, according to a report by Fortune Business Insights.
+The global real estate industry is poised for a significant technological shift, with property technology (PropTech) investments set to reach US$37 billion by the end of this year and approach US$90 billion by 2032, according to a report by Fortune Business Insights.
+This surge in so-called property technology spanning data analytics, artificial intelligence, and blockchain is reshaping how buyers and sellers interact, making transactions more accessible, transparent, and efficient.

-“MyTEKCE marks a step change in how property is bought and sold,” says Özkan Tekce, TEKCE's COO .“Real estate is a traditional industry that has operated with conventional methods for many years.
+“MyTEKCE marks a step change in how property is bought and sold,” says Özkan Tekce, TEKCE's COO.“Real estate is a traditional industry that has operated with conventional methods for many years.
 Our platform introduces a new era of personalisation, connecting buyers and sellers with unprecedented ease.
+By leveraging cutting-edge technologies, we not only accelerate sector growth but also deliver significant value to stakeholders.
 Through our new platform, developed on our website and with our professional team of 250 staff fluent in over 30 languages, we are bridging the gap between property sellers and buyers and ushering in a new era for the industry.”

-For sellers, MyTEKCE provides tools to request free property valuation reports, monitor their listings, review visitor statistics, oversee contracts, and complete the entire sales process online.

-Buyers, in turn, gain access to tailored search tools, real-time notifications on new listings, and direct communication with sales consultants.
-They can organise property viewings, manage favourite listings, and tap into an integrated CRM system that centralises key documents and data.
+Since its founding in 2004, TEKCE has focused on transparent communication and carefully checking properties to ensure the best price guarantee.“Our success is grounded in building long-term trust,” Özkan Tekce says.“We thoroughly research each property so that buyers can engage with confidence.
+MyTEKCE is the culmination of this strategy, converting our commitment to clarity and user-friendliness into a tangible, innovative platform.”

 “We will soon launch dedicated member pages for Landlords and Partners.”